hp4k1h5/agora/README.md

 ## CHANGELOG

+## v0.0.2
+- 📖 profile view displays information about the active symbol
+- 📔 improved watchlist display and scroll

 ## v0.0.1
 - config.json allows user to set a number of variables. please be careful as very few configurations have been tested.
-- 📰 news, command `!` will fetch latest 20 news results related to the active symbol. can be combined with stock prefix commands. work-in-progress
+- 📰 news, command `!` will fetch latest 10 news results related to the active symbol. can be combined with stock prefix commands. work-in-progress
 - 📔 watchlist, command `=` will refresh and focus the watchlist. work-in-progress